Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 XCM is not intended to be written by end-users.

-Instead, _parachain developers_ write XCVM programs, and package them up into FRAME extrinsics.
+Instead, _developers_ write XCVM programs, and package them up into FRAME extrinsics.

 Notes: